 What is the structure of the Pediatric Cardiology Fellowship at UConn Health/Connecticut Children’s?

-Our fellowship is a 3-year program that provides trainees with clinical, research and educational opportunities.
-The first year of fellowship focuses on building clinical experience, with the final two years focused on research.
+Our fellowship is a 3-year program that provides trainees with a full range of clinical, research and educational opportunities.
 Throughout training, fellows are exposed to a breadth of cardiology of varying complexity.
 Fellows rotate on our inpatient hospital service as well as maintain their own half-day outpatient clinic weekly.

 What are the on-call expectations?